CristianBuca/MS2_MyCrypto/README.md

 ![Footer]()
 </details>

-In the footer user can find links the owner social medial.
+In the footer, the user can find links the owner social medial.

 *User stories solved by this feature:*